alexrutar/vs/README.md

 ```
 vs open <session>
 ```
-or simply `v open` to open up an interactive chooser.
+or simply `vs open` to open up an interactive chooser.
 If you are currently in a (Neo)Vim session which is not currently being saved, you can run
 ```
 :VSave <session>